 - Each FRC will have a core team of three or more faculty from two or more disciplines.

 - Each FRC should engage partners from the research student community, the private and public sectors.

 - The FRC PI will report to the Willson Center Director quarterly, with a six-monthly report on cluster activity.
 Continuing funding will depend on the successful submission of these reports.

 - FRC activity will take place in the Willson Center, where appropriate.

 - Each FRC member becomes a Willson Center Research Partner.

 Budget / Funding

-FRCs will be funded for a period of up to 36 months with a maximum 12-month budget of $25,000.
+Research clusters are funded for cycles of up to 36 months with a maximum 12-month budget of $25,000.
 All funding promises and awards are contingent on periodic reviews and approval of the annual budget by OVPR and the UGARF Board.